 - provides cancer control organizations and others with an interest in cancer control with a place (both real and virtual) to go for information

 - provides a forum for discussion and sharing of information and experiences

-- connects lawyers, legal academics and law students with cancer control researchers and advocates and with other disciplines (eg public health, behavioural research, health economics, medicine)
+- connects lawyers, legal academics and law students with cancer control researchers and with other disciplines

 The McCabe Centre’s current areas of focus are the key cancer prevention areas of tobacco and alcohol control and obesity prevention, access to medicines, and cancer treatment and supportive care.
 Its work spans diverse areas of domestic and international law including health law, consumer protection law, constitutional law, trade law, investment law, intellectual property law, drug control law and human rights law.